uw-ictd/mwachx/docs/overview.md

   * Explain purpose of `FAKE_DATE` and when to use it (looks like just for dev/debug purposes and yet it defaults to `True` if not present).
 * Architecture/Code
   * Consider getting rid of "description" passthroughs - convert to a class that knows how to serialize itself if necessary
-  * Consider removing `MESSAGING_CONTACT` (and similar) settings, or make it so that they are actually properly supported (partially done).
+  * Consider removing `MESSAGING_PARTICIPANT` (and similar) settings, or make it so that they are actually properly supported (partially done).
   * Consider making a concrete link between `Message` and `AutomatedMessage` in the case of automated messages being sent?
 * App / bugs
   * (very minor) header covers mother name a bit on certain screen sizes